-- I’m going to take care of this interruptions and then I’m coming back to finish [task]
+- I’m going to take care of these interruptions and then I’m coming back to finish [task]

 - Women worked from home with their kids for most of our history

 And then, get back to the task you were working on.
-You really can make progress – even when it feels like you’re taking two steps backwards for every one forward some days.
+You really can make progress – even when it feels like you’re taking two steps backward for every one forward some days.